cBioLab/sWM/README.md

 		./strtowav.sh < <sequence file> > <WM file>

 # Sequence file format
- 	   1st line	 : The length of this sequence data
+ 	   1st line	 : The length of the sequence data
 	   2nd line	 : The alpabet size of this sequence data 3rd line  : Sequence data

 # Query file format
-	   1st line	 : The length of this query data
+	   1st line	 : The length of the query data
-	   2nd line	 : The number of communications per one character (  )
+	   2nd line	 : The alpabet size of this query data
 	   3rd line  : Query data

 # Copyright Notice